 Located in a very hipster place in Shoreditch, the Independent Label Market is where new British bands are born.
 I honestly didn’t recognize anything that was being sold, but people who were there seemed to understand what was going on.
 I actually saw the vocalist of the band Friendly Fires there, so I believe that’s where all the cool kids hang out and meet each other to perform London’s next big thing.
 And speaking in cool, the space itself it’s pretty rad, selling not only independent music, but also T-shirts, food-trucks, purses, hats, and all sorts of things that make the Independent Label Market a very different and interesting place in London.

 Voo Store – Berlin

 Berliners are very weird.
 I’m sure I will never understand them and their level of hipsters.
 However, some of their hipster worlds is worth checking out, even though the difficulty of finding this store is almost impossible.
 Located in the middle of a building in a far location where Turkish immigrants seemed to be taken over, Voo Store is a clothing store with some cool books and magazines that are sold with some house objects.
 I know everything I’m saying makes it seems this store is horrible, but it’s definitely worth checking it out by its unique concept and nice coffee area located inside of the place.

 Rumfordstraße 3, Berlin.

 And for last but not least, Soda Books.
-This place was literally besides my hostel, so of course I ended up there everyday to check it out, even though I have seen it already.
+This place was literally beside my hostel, so of course, I ended up there every day to check it out, even though I have seen it already.
 Selling all the magazines I love and some other I’ve never heard of, plus some books of architecture and travel.
 This place is located in a very nice area known as Munchen, where you can find all the types of modern and hipster coffee shop.
 Is a very young area, so it’s worth checking it out not only because of the store itself, but the area around.
 It’s just some blocks away from Alexanderplatz.